Some Tips to Get SPECS Attendance Approval for You and Your Team

 Impress your boss with your communication skills by crafting a powerful campaign to win their approval.

-Objection: “You can’t be away from the office for three days.”
-Your response: “I won’t be totally away from the office; the event offers a flexible schedule with strategic breaks between sessions and receptions that allow me to stay connected at the same time I’m gathering information and best practices.”
+Objection: “You can’t be away from the office duties for three days.”
+Your response: “I won’t be totally away from the office; the virtual event offers a flexible schedule with strategic breaks between sessions that allow me to stay connected at the same time I’m gathering information and best practices.”